MartinBarker/timestamp-generator/README.md

 Requirements:
-  TinyTag library, install using the command: "pip install tinytag"
+  TinyTag library, install using the command:

+      pip install tinytag

 This program works for all audio files that work with TinyTag (mp3, wav, flac, oog, wma, m4a ... etc ) You choose your format, then specify the album location: